Your PRODUCT should be the best. How can it be the best?

 Keeping all this in mind price

-should be poised such that is affordable to the organization and the
+should be poised such that is affordable to the organisation and the

 consumer.
 Irrespective of the product, exclusivity, proximity and other